Independent affiliate guide — not Bybit. The official exchange sites are bybit.com and bybit.eu.

 The practical result: bybit.eu is spot-only right now.
 If you're an EEA resident who wants Bybit's perpetuals, futures or options, they aren't available on the regulated EU platform yet.
 The global bybit.com offers the full derivatives suite, but EEA residents are being phased off it (see below).
 This is a genuine trade-off, and any site that tells EEA users they'll get 100× perps on Bybit today is glossing over it.

-MiCA included a grandfathering window that lets previously-operating platforms keep serving EEA customers while they get licensed.
-That window closes around 1 July 2026.
-After it, an unlicensed global platform can no longer onboard or serve EEA residents.
+MiCA included a grandfathering window that let previously-operating platforms keep serving EEA customers while they got licensed.
+That window closed on 1 July 2026.
+Since then, an unlicensed global platform can no longer onboard or serve EEA residents — which is why new EEA sign-ups on bybit.com are no longer possible.

-So Bybit is phasing EEA users off bybit.com and onto bybit.eu.
-Bybit has said the restrictions are gradual — trading and deposits are limited first, followed by a withdrawal-only period on the global site — with advance notice rather than a single hard cut-off.
-If you live in the EEA, signing up on bybit.eu now avoids being caught mid-migration.
+For existing EEA accounts, Bybit's wind-down on the global site is gradual — trading and deposits are limited first, followed by a withdrawal-only period — with advance notice rather than a single hard cut-off.
+If you live in the EEA and are signing up today, bybit.eu with code MICA is the platform you'll be on either way.

 Bonuses and rewards differ too